Dafydd ap Gwilym Society

 The Dafydd ap Gwilym Society is the Welsh society at the University of Oxford.
-It is a Welsh language society, as opposed to a society of Welsh people like its sister-society in Cambridge, the Mabinogi Society.
+It is a Welsh language student society which is named after the Welsh poet Dafydd ap Gwilym and was founded in 1886.
+It is the second oldest student society in the university.

 History

+Jones (1967) documented that in 1885 W. Llewelyn Williams 'was assisting in founding the Dafydd ap Gwilym Society at Oxford, with important consequences for the Welsh national movement.'
+The society, which was named after the poet Dafydd ap Gwilym, was founded in the following year by Williams and six other undergraduate students: Edward Anwyl, O.M.
+Edwards, T.E.
+Ellis, John Puleston Jones, John Morris-Jones and Daniel Lleufer Thomas.
+(Note: The society contrasts with Cymdeithas y Mabinogi (The Society of the Mabinogi) in Cambridge University, which is of Welsh students.)
+It is the second oldest student society in the university, the Oxford Union having been established in 1823.
+Löffler (2020) documented that in the year in which the society was founded it collaborated with Cymdeithas yr Iaith Gymraeg (The Welsh Language Society) in a resumption of its work to produce a standard Welsh orthography.
+(Note: Lloyd-Jones 1929 may be consulted about the work that both societies needed to undertake.)
+Morgan (1982) observed:

+'The impact on Welsh life of so distinguished and closely-knit a coterie at the leading university in Britain was immense.
+The members of the Dafydd ap Gwilym felt themselves to be a cultural elite.
+Almost a hundred years later, Welsh students at Oxford (now of both sexes) who joined the Dafydd, preserving many of the rituals and customs of their Victorian predecessors, still felt membership of their society to be a badge of rare distinction.'

-The society was established in 1886, making it the oldest society in Oxford after the Union.
-It is known by its members as "Y Dafydd".
+The society is informally known by its members as Y Dafydd (The Dafydd).
+It began accepting female members in the academic year 1966–1967.
 In the 1990s, several of the society's magazine editions (Yr Aradr), feature articles on the creative work of its members, as well as some of its guest speakers.

-Among its founding members were O. M. Edwards and John Morris-Jones.
-The society began accepting female members in the academic year 1966–1967.

 Traditions

-The society is named after the poet Dafydd ap Gwilym, and it was the tradition for every meeting to begin with a reading of his work by the Chaplain, followed by discussion.

-The Society had some formal rituals and prestigious-sounding positions, though they were intended to be ironic.
+It was the tradition for every meeting of the society to begin with a reading of his work by the Chaplain, followed by discussion.
+Also the society had some formal rituals and prestigious-sounding positions.
+However, they were intended to be ironic.
 Today the chairman keeps the title of Chaplain, and the prestigious job of Headquarters remains.

-It is traditional for members and alumni of the society to meet annually at the National Eisteddfod.
+Traditionally members and alumni of the society meet annually at the National Eisteddfod.

 Constitution

-In 2025, an official constitution was drafted for Cymdeithas Dafydd ap Gwilym.
-It is not known whether there exists an original constitution, or if it was lost.
-The Co-Caplaniaid of Y Dafydd, however, felt a constitution was necessary for the continuance of the society.
+It is not known whether there existed an original constitution for the society or, if so, whether it was lost.
+However the Co-Caplaniaid of Y Dafydd felt that a constitution was necessary for the continuance of the society.
+Consequently in 2025 an official constitution was drafted for it.